top of page

 Patients with neurological conditions, brain injuries, or stroke may experience altered sensory processing.
 This technique uses tools like textured objects, weighted blankets, or balance equipment to gradually reintroduce and regulate sensory experiences.

 The goal is to reduce discomfort or overreactions to sensory stimuli, which in turn supports better function during daily activities.
-For adults, this therapy can also aid in improving coordination and emotional regulation during recovery.
+For seniors, this therapy can also aid in improving coordination and emotional regulation during recovery.

 7. Mirror Therapy